pytroll/pytroll/web/source/index.rst

  - NOAA series, in AAPP format (tested with 15, 16, 17, 18, 19)
  - Metop-A, in EPS 1a and 1b format
  - Aqua and Terra, in hdf-eos format
- - NPP, in SDR hdf format
+ - NPP, in SDR hdf5 format

 Contents: